 Shawn Williams is a proactive jiu-jitsu practitioner who participates in developing this beautiful martial art.
 Therefore, he created a tremendous variety of guards called Shawn Williams guard.

-What is the Shawn Williams guard BJJ?
 The Shawn Williams guard may be one of the basic guard types in BJJ martial arts.
 However, it’s a combination of two brutal jiu Jitsu guards: the closed guard and the rubber guard.
-Therefore, it’s classed as a hybrid closed guard.

 The jiu-jitsu Shawn Williams guard may require a certain degree of flexibility.
 Moreover, it’s often reached from the closed guard position by bringing one of your legs near the opponent’s using both hands.

-Why does a jiu-jitsu practitioner play the Williams guard?
-The Shawn Williams guard may be a great solution if you suck at closed guard.
+This guard type can be a great solution if you suck at closed guard.
 Otherwise, it is one of the most straightforward guards in Brazilian jiu-jitsu that every practitioner can play without issues, even beginners.

 Jiu-Jitsu Shawn Williams Guard Entry

-A jiu-jitsu practitioner can enter Shawn William’s guard from the closed guard, half guard, and even from the rubber guard.
-The next video teaches you how to enter the Shawn Williams guard from closed guard.
+The next video teaches you how to enter the Shawn Williams guard from full guard.